-Growing fresh tomatoes in the basement year around?
+Growing fresh tomatoes in the basement year-round?
 Awesome!
 The electric bill, however, was scary.
 The solution?
-Off grid aquaponics with its own power plant.
+Off-grid aquaponics with its own power plant.
 While it’s possible to generate energy from organic waste to power an aquaponic system in your basement, that’s not what this married couple decided to do.

-The biodigester creates both 110 MWh of energy and high quality organic fertilizer by eliminating 155 tons of food waste and 40 tons of CO2 from landfills per year.
+The biodigester creates 110 MWh of energy and high-quality organic fertilizer by eliminating 155 tons of food waste and 40 tons of CO2 from landfills annually.
 While the aquaponics system generates its own plant nutrients, the fertilizer byproduct is an easily marketable product in big demand.
-The methane itself fuels the generator that turns it into electricity to power grow lighting, pumps, etc.
+The methane fuels the generator, turning it into electricity to power grow lighting, pumps, etc.

-How productive is this off grid aquaponics setup?
-They say that a single container unit is capable of paying for itself in 2-3 years, generating $40,000-80,000 in profits annually.
+How productive is this off-grid aquaponics setup?
+They say that a single container unit can pay for itself in 2-3 years, generating $40,000-80,000 in profits annually.
 The units will sell for $150,000, but an investment that pays for itself in a reasonable time frame.
-Each unit is capable of producing 14,500 pounds of produce, and 1,100 pounds of fish a year.
+Each unit can produce 14,500 pounds of produce and 1,100 pounds of fish a year.
 That’s in addition to the 45 tons of organic fertilizer the anaerobic digester generates annually from food waste.
 And it’s also possible to collect fees from grocery stores and food processing companies whose waste is being recycled.

 A very interesting development worth keeping an eye on as it comes together.